bh679/Hunters-Of-The-Wine-Dark-Sea/README.md

 Each tile has a wall which can not be passed through.
 Some tiles have portals, that can be used for one turn to move to any other portal tile.

+## Other Info
+Hidden players must move two, they cant stay still or move 1. hunters must move one, they cant stay still.

 # Resources